Controllable Video Generation with Provable Disentanglement: Reproductability

 \section{Reproductability}

 All of our models are trained on an NVIDIA A100 40G GPU.
+Our model requires around a throughput of 20 million frames for convergence.
 For the baseline models, we use the official implementation with the default hyperparameters.
-The configuration of hyperparameters for our model training is as shown in Table ~\ref{tab:model_config}.
+The configuration of hyperparameters for our model training is as shown in Table~\ref{tab:model_config}.

 The architecture of our proposed Temporal Transition Module is shown in Table~\ref{tab:mapping_network}.